dansmyers/IntroToCS/Projects/1-Aesthetics_Image_Filters_and_AI/README.md

 ## AI Options

-There are currently four high-end foundation models:
+There are currently four readily available high-end model options:

 - ChatGPT
 - Anthropic's Claude
 - Google's Gemini
 - Microsoft's Copilot

-You can use any of these to complete this assignment.
-They all offer reasonable free plans.
+You can use any model to complete this assignment.
+They are all capable of writing good code.

-- Claude is generally the best for programming and writing, but it has relatively tight limits on the free plan.
-This may not be a problem if you don't need to use it continuously.
-- ChatGPT is strong all around and has supports more features for images and voice.
-ChatGPT is a good option if you find Claude too restrictive.
-- You can use Copilot through your Rollins login as part of our Office 365 subscription.
-It's really a Microsoft-branded wrapper around ChatGPT.
-- Gemini has strong integration into the entire Google suite of products and does pretty much everything reasonably well, although it's usually less intuitive and more literal than Claude.

-I recommend starting with Claude and then switching to one of the other models if you need to.
+- Copilot is available to us through the Rollin's Microsoft license
+- Claude and ChatGPT are both strong across the board.
+Which one you like is a matter of personal preference.

+Free plans should be fine for our work, but note that upgrading to a $20 per month plan will get you more control over data privacy and the ability to restrict your inputs from being used for future training.
+If that's a concern, use a paid plan or use Copilot.

 ## Warm-up Questions